forquare/hashbang0.com/content/post/2015-12-29-raspberry-pi-usb-gpio-os-x-and-freebsd.md

 categories = ["Hardware","Mac OS","FreeBSD","Raspberry Pi"]
 +++

-I play with my Raspberry Pi so rarely that I forget how to use my [CP2102 serial converter][1] to connect from my iMac or FreeBSD laptop to the Raspberry Pi, so I thought I’d write a blog post and then I’d have an easy place to go back to remember how...
+I play with my Raspberry Pi so rarely that I forget how to use my [CP2102 serial converter][1] to connect from my iMac or FreeBSD laptop to the Raspberry Pi, so I thought I'd write a blog post and then I'd have an easy place to go back to remember how...

 ## Connecting the cables